NARI’s Federal Advocacy STRATEGIES 2018

 The number of federal mandates and paperwork associated with federal rules and regulations is growing at an alarming rate.
 NARI will support efforts in the House and Senate to give small businesses a more powerful voice in the regulatory development process and to remove unnecessary regulatory barriers that stifle business growth and job creation.

-Comprehensive energy legislation was very close to being completed in 2016.
-Included in that legislation was bipartisan energy-efficiency measures, which continue to attract attention as a way to advance the mutual interests of the environmental and business communities.
-While, the comprehensive bill failed to pass in 2016, NARI has been and will continue to be a strong supporter those measures that recognize the value of home energy improvements to existing homes.
-The organization remains hopeful that the next Congress can build on the work already done and quickly pass a new energy bill.
+Comprehensive energy legislation was very close to being completed in 2016, included in that legislation was bipartisan energy-efficiency measures, which continue to attract attention as a way to advance the mutual interests of the environmental and business communities.
+While, the comprehensive bill failed to pass in 2016, a new bill has been introduced and placed on the Senate calendar this Congress.
+NARI has been and will continue to be a strong supporter of those measures that recognize the value of home energy improvements to existing homes.
+The organization remains hopeful that Congress can build on the work already done and quickly pass the energy bill.